AterLux/PhpSimpleExpression/README.md

 At the compile time, some optimizations may be performed.

-Once and most important optimization is precalculation of constant expressions. for example in the expression `sin(PI / 2)` (considering the usage of default context) at the compile-time, PI will be replaced by the constant value, then `PI / 2` expression is calculated, then sin function performed.
+One and most important optimization is precalculation of constant expressions. for example in the expression `sin(PI / 2)` (considering the usage of default context) at the compile-time, `PI` will be replaced by the constant value, then `PI / 2` expression is calculated, then `sin` function performed.
 The returned value will be stored as a constant in the resulting expression, avoiding recalculation of the same expression on each run.

 Some less obvious optimizations also can be performed.
-Such as combining successive concatenations in a single, or combining math operands (e.g. `(x * 4) / 2` => `(x * 2)` etc.
+Such as combining of nested concatenations in a single, or combining math operands (e.g. `(x * 4) / 2` => `(x * 2)` etc.

 To check how optimizations were done, you can use `debugDump()` method of a `SimpleExpression`.
 It will return a textual representation of evaluation tree.